Deep penetration, more resistance: Understanding structure of terror group TRF

 The importance of eliminating Kashmir’s dreaded terrorist Riyaz Naikoo

 The TRF has in recent times claimed responsibility for the attacks Keran and Handwara.
-In both these attacks ten Indian security personnel were martyred.
-The TRF is also running a very aggressive online campaign to bring in as many youth as possible.
+In both attacks ten Indian security personnel were martyred.
+The TRF is also running a very aggressive online campaign to bring in as many youths as possible.

-Most of the posts on the groups run by the TRF speak about recruitments and also incite youth to take up arms against the the Indian security personnel.
+Most of the posts on the groups run by the TRF speak about recruitments and also incite youth to take up arms against the Indian security personnel.
 After one module was busted in April 2020, the police stumbled upon the chat transcripts on the Telegram channels.
 The key theme of the chats was about increasing resistance in Kashmir.
 It reminds the youth about the abrogation of Article 370.

 More details about this group came to light following the raid that took place in Sopore.